danielfett/draft-dpop/main.md

   * Registered the `invalid_dpop_proof` and `use_dpop_nonce` error codes.
   * Removed fictitious uses of `realm` from the examples, as they added no value.
   * State that if the introspection response has a `token_type`, it has to be `DPoP`.
+  * Mention that RFC7235 allows multiple authentication schemes in `WWW-Authenticate` with a 401.
   * Editorial fixes.

   -03